-Most of these helpers in Hong Kong are from the Philippines or Indonesia and are assiduous, earnest women who are working abroad to provide for their families back home.
+Most of these foreign domestic workers in Hong Kong are from the Philippines or Indonesia and are assiduous, earnest women who are working abroad to provide for their families back home.

 Part-time local helpers are available between $65 and $120 an hour, and can be hired independently or through the Smart Living government program.
 Foreign part-time helpers charge between $60 and $110 an hour, but be aware that this is illegal.
-For full-time, live-in maids you need to budget at least the minimum wage of $4,210 per month, but many expats pay $5,000 or more, depending on the years of duty and the level of experience, plus a Christmas and/or Chinese New Year bonus.
-Employers must also provide free food or a food allowance of not less than $995 per month.
+For full-time, live-in maids you need to budget at least the minimum wage of $4,310 per month (as of September 2016), but many expats pay $5,000 or more, depending on the years of duty and the level of experience, plus a Christmas and/or Chinese New Year bonus.
+Employers must also provide free food or a food allowance of not less than $1037 per month.
 You must also offer suitable accommodation, insurance and free medical care, as well as pay all hiring-related costs and airfares for the bi-annual home leave.

 In Hong Kong, employers must give their helper a rest day, at least 24 hours continuously, every week.
 In case you need your helper to work on her rest day, you must give her a substitute day as this cannot be settled by payment.
 Like every employee in Hong Kong, helpers are entitled to enjoy 12 statutory holidays as well as annual leave.
 But most expat employers grant their helper all general public holidays – six extra days on top of the statutory holidays.